raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 After sending a Terminate Session TLV the server MUST NOT send any further messages on the connection.

 The Terminate Session TLV (2) MUST NOT be initiated by a client.

+<<TODO: Specify behaviour if the Terminate Session TLV is initiated by a client.>>

 Upon receipt of the Terminate Session TLV (2) the client MUST make note of the reconnect delay for this server, and then immediately